 Q. What peer group does the Committee use as a guide?

 In making compensation decisions, the Committee compares the principal elements of total compensation against a peer group of publicly-traded financial service companies.
-The companies comprising the peer group (excluding the Company) are:
+The companies comprising the peer group (excluding the Company) as of December 31, 2007 were: (1)